Travel to Australia during Covid-19: What you need to know before you go - KRDO

 On May 13, after two more cases were identified, further restrictions were announced for Greater Sydney, including a mask mandate in all indoor public spaces and events, a cap on home gatherings of 20 people, a ban on singing and dancing in indoor venues other than by performers (other than at weddings), and a ban on drinking while standing up indoors.

-From June 19, Queensland is introducing more travel restrictions.
-Anyone coming from anywhere else in Australia or New Zealand must complete a travel declaration, and nobody from Melbourne or the Waverley area of Sydney can enter Queensland except for essential reasons.
+Queensland introduced travel restrictions on June 19.
+Anyone coming from anywhere else in Australia or New Zealand must now complete a travel declaration, and nobody from Melbourne or the Waverley area of Sydney can enter Queensland except for essential reasons.
 Travelers coming from Victoria must fill in a declaration form to enter New South Wales.

 What can visitors expect?